 Before: Mr Trump pledged during his campaign to move the embassy from Tel Aviv to Jerusalem, a divided city which both Israelis and Palestinians claim.

 After: In December, he said he formally recognised Jerusalem as Israel's capital, and approved moving the US embassy.
-It will open in May 2018, to coincide with Israel's 70th anniversary.
+It opened in May 2018 to coincide with Israel's 70th anniversary.

 A border wall paid for by Mexico